k8ty-app/sbt-publish/README.md

 ## Installation

+This project has been deployed to Maven Central, so by simply adding `addSbtPlugin("app.k8ty" % "gitlab-plugin" % "0.0.8")` to `project/plugins.sbt`, it should resolve.

-Clone the repository and `sbt publishLocal`
+If you need to make some changes, clone the repository and `sbt publishLocal` after you do your thing.

 ## Usage